Debneys Park – location of proposed Hub, Saturday 18 May, 9:45am

 Cr Nation says he wants to abstain.
 The Mayor says he can’t.
 Cr Nation leaves the room saying he can’t vote as he was given conflicting information.
 He then returns.

 b) Cr Byrne checks that she can move given she moved the original.
 She is advised she can.
 Cr Surace seconds.

 c) iii) FCH – For: all except Nation, Cusack, Marshall – carried.
 So FCH funding reduced from $42.5m to $20m (plus additional $20m for precinct).

 2. All except Cr Cusack

 4. Carried unanimously.

 Reflecting on this – $65m on one project in Flemington has always been a very large concentration of funds. $40m on one facility – regardless of the location – and another $25 for landscaping seems ambitious.
 There is genuine concern for the welfare and quality of life for residents in Flemington, shared by everyone I know.
-But the construction of a $40m Hub is not the only way to address the complex and multiple needs.
-Perhaps Council could vigorously advocate for the State Government to put more than $30m into the redevelopment of the estate – and fund some excellent community facilities on the estate.
+But the construction of a singular $40m Hub is not the only way to address the complex and multiple needs.
+Perhaps Council could vigorously advocate for the State Government to put more than $30m into the redevelopment of the estate – and fund some excellent community facilities on the estate as well.